rlberry-py/rlberry/docs/api.rst

 Jax Agents (experimental)
 --------------------

 Still experimental.
-See source code rlberry.agents.jax for more info.
+Look at the source of `rlberry.agents.jax` for more info.

 Manager
 ====================